GentleZhu/HEER/preprocessing/Readme.md

 	For example: **P:20883**

-And another 5 required input datas:
+And another 3 required input arguments and 2 optional arguments:

 1. **ko-rate** stands for the knockout rate.
 It is float type.
 For example, 0.1 means you will knock out 10% of the original edges.

+2. **dataset-name** is the name that the output files will use as prefix.
+It is in string type.
+For example, if the dataset-name is 'dblp' then the output fils will be named as 'dblp_xxx'.

+3.  **path-output** is the path that the generator will put files to.
+It is in string type.

+And 2 optional input arguments:

-2. **sample-number** stands for the number of new edges you want to generate.
+1. (optional)**sample-number** stands for the number of new edges you want to generate.
 It is int type.
-For exmaple, with knocked out edge AB, sample number =10 means you will generate 10 new edges with fixed node A and another 10 edges with fixed node B.
-   Then default sample number =10
+For exmaple, with knocked out edge AB, sample number =10 means you will generate 10 new edges with fixed node A and another 10 edges with fixed node B. Thn default sample number =10

-3. **dataset-name** is the name that the output files will use as prefix.
-It is string type.
-For example, if the dataset-name is 'dblp' then the output fils will be named as 'dblp_xxx'.
-The default name is 'unknown'.

-4. **path-output** is the path that the generator will put files to.
-It is string type.
-The dafault value is '.'.

-5. **buffer-size** is the size of temporary trunk for output saving.
-The default value is 500000.
+2. (optional)**buffer-size** is the size of temporary trunk for output saving.
+The default buffer-size = 500000.

 #### Output